ftrackhq/integrations/doc/using/processors.rst

 How do I customize its behaviour
 ################################
-The base plugin provide a method called *manage_options*, which will allow you to modify any data which will be set to the nuke script.
+The base plugin provide a method called *get_script_options*, which will allow you to modify any data which will be set to the nuke script.
 In this method is common to define the output path for the OUT node, so can be unique.